 (6.1)

-The speed of light in vacuum is c = 299.792458 ⋅ 106 m/s and is a natural constant (Hering et al. 2018, p.
+The speed of light in a vacuum is c = 299.792458 ⋅ 106 m/s and is a natural constant (Hering et al. 2018, p.
 112).
-The visible light features wavelengths from 380 – 780 nm (Hering et al. 2018, p.
+Visible light features wavelengths from 380 – 780 nm (Hering et al. 2018, p.
 112).
-For the consideration of light as electromagnetic wave, geometrical optics can be used to predict the trajectory of waves in different materials – light can be absorbed by a material, it is reflected and refracted at the interface of different materials.
-Different light waves can interfere with each other, leading to a possible increase or decrease of the light intensity – depending on the phase difference between the light waves.
+For the consideration of light as an electromagnetic wave, geometrical optics can be used to predict the trajectory of waves in different materials—light can be absorbed by a material, and it is reflected and refracted at the interface of different materials.
+Different light waves can interfere with each other, leading to a possible increase or decrease in the light intensity depending on the phase difference between the light waves.

-When light is considered as particle, the physical fundamental property is the “photoelectric effect” which describes that photons can release electrons in a material, when the kinetic energy of the absorbed photon is as least as large as the binding energy of the electron (Hering et al. 2018, p.
+When light is considered as particles, the fundamental physical property is the “photoelectric effect,” which describes how photons can release electrons in a material when the kinetic energy of the absorbed photon is as least as large as the binding energy of the electron (Hering et al. 2018, p.
 75).
-The released electrons can have an impact on the conductivity and therefore also the resistance of the workpiece.
+The released electrons can have an impact on the conductivity and, therefore, also the resistance of the workpiece.

-Although there is a broad variety of physical effects that can be used for setting up optical sensor systems, all systems contain of a similar general structure that consists of four different components (Sellen et al. 2014, p.
-648): a source of radiation, an optical setup for illumination or imaging, a detector for signal acquisition and the subsequent signal processing.
+Although a broad variety of physical effects can be used for setting up optical sensor systems, all systems have a similar general structure that consists of four different components (Sellen et al. 2014, p.
+648): a source of radiation, an optical setup for illumination or imaging, a detector for signal acquisition, and the subsequent signal processing.
 The optical setup is part of the physical medium that connects the radiation source with the detector (Hering et al. 2018, p.
 116).
-The general components of the optical setup of sensor systems are illustrated in Figure 6-1.
+The general components of optical sensor systems are illustrated in Figure 6-1.

 Figure 6-1: General setup of optical sensor systems.